datadesk/san-francisco-property-tax-rolls/README.md

 ### Source 2: CPRA

 The Assessor-Recorder's office provided a set of data extracts in response to [a California Public Records Act request](https://www.muckrock.com/foi/san-francisco-141/san-francisco-property-roll-with-owner-names-66650/).
 It is a snapshot in time that covers 7-1-2017 to 6-30-2018.
+The source files, provided in fixed-width format, have been converted into comma-delimited format using [parse.sh](./cpra/parse.sh).

 It does include owner names.